highfield/auColorPicker/README.md

-# auCardView
+# auColorPicker
-jQuery library for a card-listview component
+jQuery library for a simple color-picker component